HLR/HetSaul/saul-core/doc/WORKFLOW.md

    }
 ```
 5) Having the above items in place, now you can write your application that loads the data (population of the data into the data model) trains over the data, tests the models
-makes predictions or whatever you need in your learning based program, this is a typical scenario for a main app that uses classifiers:
+makes predictions or whatever you need in your learning based program, this is a typical scenario for a main app that uses classifiers ([see more](CONCEPTUALSTRUCTURE.md)):

 ```
 object myMainApplication extends App{